You probably just started dating someone and things were magical in the beginning. In the honeymoon phase, your relationship felt fresh and exciting.

 Sparks were flying even when you two just touched hands and looked into each other’s eyes.
 Everything seemed perfect and things just worked out.

-But now, after just a couple of months or even weeks of dating, it doesn’t feel like that anymore.
+But now, after just a couple of months or even weeks of being together, it doesn’t feel like that anymore.

 Your relationship felt like true love when you first met, but after the honeymoon phase ended it became plain boring.